 Also, if you quote the results of the study in your article, try to find the actual study itself rather than a news write up about it.

 And if you really want to impress editors, add a “comment” in the sidebar of your document for each fact that you mention.
 In the comment box, include the link to the source.
-You can see an example below from one of my recent articles for a highest-paying client.
+You can see an example below from one of my recent articles for the highest-paying client.

 Include Internal Links